oroinc/documentation/user/back-office/sales/quotes/create/create-from-scratch.rst

 Create a Quote From Scratch
 ===========================

+.. hint:: This section is a part of the :ref:`RFQ and Quote Management <concept-guide-rfq-quotes>` topic that provides the general understanding of the RFQ and quote concepts in OroCommerce.

 To create a new quote from scratch:

 1. Navigate to **Sales > Quotes** in the main menu.